 - Digital Marketing for E-commerce

 What is E-commerce?

-Although the most well-known example of e-commerce is online shopping, like Amazon and Alibaba, e-commerce can also refer to other types of online activities, like online auctions, online ticketing, and payment gateways.
+Although the most well-known example of e-commerce is online shopping, like Amazon and Alibaba, e-commerce can also refer to other online activities, like online auctions, ticketing, and payment gateways.

-One of the top reasons why businesses gravitate towards e-commerce is because it provides a wider reach than a physical location.
+One of the top reasons businesses gravitate towards e-commerce is that it provides a wider reach than a physical location.
 Thanks to this digital innovation, people can shop online from just about anywhere while businesses get to reduce operational costs and generate more revenue.

 A Brief History of E-commerce